SatBalakumar/my2025DallasMavericksDraftHub/README.md

 * **Backend Integration**: Persist login sessions, scouting reports, and pick records to a real database.
 * **Trade Proposal Module**: UI for suggesting player trades and visualizing team impact.
+* **Trade Tracker Module**: An actual backend to frontend communication could allow a trade tracker option.
+* **News Module**: Backend to frontend communication could allow for notifications to be sent to the webpage when there is important draft news.
+* **Watch Live Module**: Create a new tab to open to watch the 2025 NBA draft live.
 * **Salary Cap & Stat Projections**: Analytical engine to project cap hits and on-court metrics by pick.
 * **Advanced Filtering & Search**: Filter prospects by position, school, physical attributes, etc.
 * **Chart Visualizations**: Integrate charts (e.g., Recharts) for historical and comparative stats.
 * **Role-Based Access**: Restrict certain views/actions (e.g., only GMs can finalize picks).
-* **Mobile Optimization**: Improve touch interactions and mobile layouts.
+* **Mobile Optimization**: Improve touch interactions and mobile layouts (some pages might not format correctly on portrait mode on mobile devices.
 * **Testing Suite**: Add unit and integration tests with Jest and React Testing Library.

----

-## Contributing

-Contributions welcome!
-Please fork, add a descriptive issue or PR, and include tests for new functionality.

 ---

 Happy drafting! 🎉